hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Core.package/CCEEdit.class/README.md

 	editContent:		Object

 classIdentifier
-	- The classIdentifier is the name of the class edited.
+	- The name of the edited class.

 editContent
-	- The editcontent is an abstract variable holding the Information necessary for applying myself.
+	- An abstract variable holding the Information necessary for applying myself.
 It is specified by the subclasses.